puppetlabs/puppetdb/docker/README.md

   Set to 'false' to skip acquiring SSL certificates from a Puppet Server.
 Defaults to 'true'.

+- `PUPPETDB_POSTGRES_HOSTNAME`

+  The DNS name of the Postgres host to use when performing initial health checks and when connecting to the database.
+Defaults to 'postgres'.

+- `PUPPETDB_POSTGRES_PORT`

+  The port of the Postgres host to use when performing initial health checks and when connecting to the database.
+Defaults to '5432'.

 - `PUPPETDB_DATABASE_CONNECTION`

   The value for the 'subname' field in puppetdb/conf.d/database.conf.
-Defaults to '//postgres:5432/puppetdb'.
+Defaults to '//$PUPPETDB_POSTGRES_HOSTNAME:$PUPPETDB_POSTGRES_PORT/puppetdb', which is '//postgres:5432/puppetdb' by default

 - `PUPPETDB_USER`